-If pancreatic cancer chemotherapy is part of your personal treatment plan, your medical oncologist will use a combination of chemotherapy medications customized to your individual needs.
+If chemotherapy for pancreatic cancer is part of your personal treatment plan, your medical oncologist will use a combination of chemotherapy medications customized to your individual needs.
 Chemotherapy may be used alone, or in combination with other pancreatic cancer treatments like radiation therapy or surgery.

 For pancreatic cancer, chemotherapy is often given concurrently with radiation therapy, called chemoradiation.

-Some examples of common chemotherapy drugs for pancreatic cancer: 5-fluorouracil (5-FU), gemcitabine, cisplatin and capecitabine.
+Some examples of common chemotherapy drugs for pancreatic cancer include 5-fluorouracil (5-FU), gemcitabine, cisplatin and capecitabine.